tanwarvikas0/Aws-All/Route53_CloudFront_ACM_Interview_Questions.md

 **Answer:** CloudFront is AWS's CDN (Content Delivery Network) service.
 It caches your content (images, videos, web pages, APIs) at edge locations around the world, so users get content delivered from a server closer to them — resulting in faster load times.

 ### 16. What is an Edge Location?
-**Answer:** Edge Locations are data centers spread across the world where CloudFront caches copies of your content.
-When a user requests content, CloudFront serves it from the nearest edge location instead of the original server, reducing latency.
+**Answer:** Edge Locations are the locaton where data of our copies stored when user request cloudfront server the request to edge locaiton

 ### 17. What is an Origin in CloudFront?
 **Answer:** The Origin is the source location where your original content is stored — it could be an S3 bucket, an EC2 server, a Load Balancer, or any custom HTTP server.
 CloudFront pulls content from the origin and caches it at edge locations.